CD-Xbow/ai-styliser/README.md

 ### Image Upload

- -You upload a content image (your photo) via the UI.
+- You upload a content image (your photo) via the UI.
 - The system resizes and displays it.

 ### Style Selection

-You click "Generate new Art"—it fetches a random art image from Unsplash as the style reference.
+- You click "Generate new Art"—it fetches a random art image from Unsplash as the style reference.

 ### Stylisation